chrisgrieser/shimmering-focus/README.md

 💡 You can add your own Annotation Tags via adding a snippet [using this template](https://github.com/chrisgrieser/shimmering-focus/blob/main/annotation-tag-template.css).

 ### Max View
-By default, the theme uses readable line length as well as smaller images & PDFs when the left sidebar is visible.
-When it is hidden, line length is extended to full length, and images & PDFs to full size.
-Useful when dealing with big tables.
+- By default, the theme uses readable line length as well as smaller images & PDFs when the left sidebar is visible. __When it is hidden, line length is extended to full length__, and images & PDFs to full size.
 (Requires `Readable line length` editor setting to be *enabled*.)
+- Useful when dealing with big tables or many images.

+💡 You can turn this feature off or adjust the size of images & PDFs with the [Style Settings Plugin](#Customization).

 <img src="https://user-images.githubusercontent.com/73286100/138562271-2f7d3589-d580-49e4-bea6-ca3e3004ab78.gif" alt="Promo Max View" width=60%>